carolinesalib/jsexercises/README.md

 Implement the logic necessary to make all the tests pass.

 #### Ideas/TODO:
-* Sum pizza order with combo
 * Sum middle of matrix
 * Sort complex
-* Group and sum array of [string, number]